- How can I find out about working for the State in a specific job?

 - If I retired from State service, can I return to work for the State?

-Transfers between classifications are acceptable when the two classifications have substantially the same level of duties, responsibilities, and salaries, and are not in the same class series.
+Under State Personnel Board Rules 250 and 430-433, transfers between classifications are acceptable without examination if you meet the minimum qualifications of the class to which you wish to transfer, the levels of duties, responsibility, and salary of the two classes are substantially the same and the two classes are not in the same series.
 Other factors are also considered such as the promotional relationship of the two classifications (if any), and State Personnel Board (SPB) or departmental laws, rules, and/or policies that limit the circumstances of transfers into and between certain classifications.
-Although in most instances it is not necessary to meet the minimum qualifications for the new classification, you are required to posses any professional license, certificate or credential that is a legal requirement for the classification.
+For the new classification, you are required to possess any professional license, certificate or credential that is a legal requirement for the classification.
 You should consult your personnel office or the department with the job opening to determine if you can be considered for transfer into another classification.
 For general information about the transfer process, you can refer to the transfer salary calculator.

 You may transfer to another State department without taking an examination if you already qualify for appointment to the classification, and time-base of the other position.
 For example, if you are a permanent, full-time Office Assistant at your current department, you can be considered for appointment (transfer) to another permanent, full-time Office Assistant position at another State department.
 You may also qualify to transfer to other positions based on your classification, time-base and salary.
 You should contact the State department that has the vacancy to determine whether a transfer is appropriate.